Proud Prophet: Impact

 Limited nuclear strikes such as those played in Proud Prophet were supposed to make the Soviet leaders to come to their senses and accept a ceasefire, thus limiting the nuclear war.
 Instead, the team representing the Soviet Union interpreted the strikes as an attack and threat on their nation, way of life, and honor.
 This led to an escalating exchange of retaliations, and ultimately to global catastrophe.
 This terrible outcome had a chastening and moderating impact on the Reagan's administration's rhetoric and thinking on nuclear war.
 President Reagan's rhetoric concerning the Soviets moderated.
 Ideas about successfully fighting a nuclear war (launch-on-warning, demonstration nuclear attacks, limited nuclear war, etc.) lost favor.
 The chairman of the Joint Chiefs John William Vessey spent the next several years revamping the United States' war plans.
 Nuclear threats were gone and the new emphasis was focused on meeting Soviet conventional strength with the United States' conventional forces and following a long-term competitive strategy.
 With the example of Proud Prophet in mind, and the absolute catastrophe that nuclear war would bring, President Reagan re-evaluated how he dealt with the Soviets, and focused more on de-escalation rather than nuclear strong-arming.

 Proud Prophet occurred in 1983, a dangerous year.
-There were events such as the one that involved Korean Air Flight 007, the Petrov incident, and the Able Archer incident.
-These events showed that the players of Proud Prophet had not yet realized how obsessed and potentially dangerous the Soviet leaders were becoming.
-Proud Prophet had a profound effect on how the United States dealt with them.
+After the exercise, there were the destruction of Korean Air Flight 007, the Petrov incident, and the Able Archer incident.
+The Soviet leaders were becoming obsessed and potentially dangerous, more than the players of Proud Prophet realized.
+The exercise had a profound effect on how the United States approached the possibility of a nuclear war.